glitch-txs/w3-docs/docs/w3-react/intro.md

 ### Init the W3 Component

 Select the wallets and chains you want to support.
-Calling `initWallets` function will invoke all wallets classes supported by W3.
+Calling `initWallets` function will invoke all wallet classes supported by W3.

 :::danger Take care

 Make sure props are set outside the App component.